Search all sites near me now

 Macroinvertebrate Community Index (MCI)

 Ammonia is one of several forms of nitrogen that exist in aquatic environments.
 In addition to contributing to growth of in-stream plant and algae biomass, at high concentrations ammonia is toxic to aquatic fauna.
 Most monitoring sites had low levels of ammonia where toxicity is unlikely but may still be at levels that contribute to excessive growth of plants or algae.
-There has been an increase in the proportion of sites in the A and B bands, and a reduction in the C band over the last 10 years (Figure 9).
+There has been an increase in the proportion of sites in the A and B bands over the last 10 years (Figure 9).

 Ammonia (toxicity)

 Nitrate is another of several forms of nitrogen present in aquatic environments, and like ammonia, it can contribute to growth of in-stream plant and algae biomass, but at high concentrations is toxic to aquatic fauna.
 Sites assessed as being in the A or B bands for in-stream toxicity effects can still have nitrate levels that increase the risk of excessive algal growth, because this occurs at much lower concentrations than toxicity.
 Most monitoring sites had levels of nitrate nitrogen that were below levels where toxicity is likely.
-The sites with potentially toxic (C and D band) concentrations of nitrate are typically lowland spring-fed streams with flow dominated by inputs of high nitrate groundwater.
-There is limited evidence of improvement, with an increase in the proportion of sites in the A and B bands, and a reduction in the C band over the last 10 years (Figure 10).
+The sites with potentially toxic (C and D band) concentrations of nitrate (which may affect sensitive species) are typically lowland spring-fed streams with flow dominated by inputs of high nitrate groundwater.
+The proportion of sites in each band has been very consistent over the last 10 years (Figure 10).

 Nitrate (toxicity)